-Jeffrey Brown is a senior correspondent and chief arts correspondent for the PBS NewsHour.
+Jeffrey Brown is the chief correspondent for arts, culture and society at PBS NewsHour.

 In his 30-year career with the NewsHour, Brown has served as co-anchor, studio moderator, and field reporter on a wide range of national and international issues, with work taking him around the country and to many parts of the globe.
 As arts correspondent he has profiled many of the world's leading writers, musicians, actors and other artists.
 Recently, Brown presented a multi-year series, "Culture at Risk," about threatened cultural heritage in the United States and abroad.
 He created and hosts the NewsHour's online "Art Beat" and also hosts the monthly book club, "Now Read This," a collaboration with The New York Times.

 Brown is author of a collection of poetry, titled "The News" and serves as an advisor to the Sun Valley Writers Conference.
 His numerous honors include a News & Documentary Emmy Award and multiple CINE Golden Eagle Awards.
 He earned a bachelor's degree in classics from the University of California, Berkeley, a master's degree from Columbia University's Graduate School of Journalism, an honorary degree (D.H.L) from Wesley College, and attended the UC Berkeley School of Law.

 Arts Jan 18Poet Amanda Gorman on how she prepared for Inauguration Day

 The poet who will carry on a tradition and present her new work, "The Hill We Climb" at the inauguration this week is already quite accomplished at the age of 22.
 Jeffrey Brown talked to Amanda Gorman to learn more,…

 Arts Jan 01Highlighting the best music of 2020, a year many live performances were silenced